In Selah "Attendance Works!"

 The good news is that by having an intentional focus, chronic absenteeism is a solvable problem, and improving student attendance is an essential strategy for ensuring success that can help reduce achievement gaps.
 What works is taking a comprehensive approach that begins with engaging students and families, as well as preventing absences from adding up before students fall behind academically.
 Together, schools, families, patrons, public officials, and civic organizations can determine the causes of chronic absences, and implement approaches that address barriers and help get students to school every day so they have an opportunity to learn, flourish and realize their dreams.

-In focusing on attendance during the month of September, as well as the entire school year, please consider the following points:
+In focusing on attendance during the school year, please consider the following points:

 - Good attendance contributes to students doing well in school and eventually in the workplace.